Skip to content

 How to Choose

 Electrical costs depend on the scope of work.
 A simple outlet repair may cost $75–$200, while a full panel upgrade typically runs $1,500–$4,000.
 Rewiring an entire home can cost $8,000–$15,000 or more depending on size and access.
-Always compare quotes from verified licensed electricians.
+Always compare quotes from local licensed electricians.

 Services in this category